bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 She took a step towards the chair, as she collapsed in it, heavy breathing, as she tried to calm herself.

 Adrex had a challenge with what to do with himself.
-This was one of the most stupid things he had ever heard a customer do, and it so clearly justified why Victoria had to write all of these manuals.
+This was one of the most stupid things he had ever heard one of their customers do, and it so clearly justified why Victoria had to write all of these manuals.
-But he couldn't laugh of it, cause the situation did not call out for laughter.
+But he couldn't laugh out loud of it, cause the situation did not call out for laughter.

 He understood her frustration though, cause they had had stupid clients as well, who 'wanted to try their own security system, and had been hurt' - which was the point with said security system.
 When they had gotten that news, Adrex had not been able to contain himself, and there was still a clear mark in his workbench from his hammer, where he had slammed it several times until the initial rage had left his body - now serving him as a reminder, that clients must have very clear instructions of what they can do - and what they cannot do - with their products.